 Matriculated graduate students at any of Tufts University's graduate programs and professional schools are eligible to apply for a TIE fellowship!

-Spring Lunches: Each spring incoming fellows meet for an introduction to the TIE Fellowship Program.
+Spring Brunch: Each spring incoming fellows meet for an introduction to the TIE Fellowship Program.
 Bringing together members of the TIE community, outgoing fellows are invited to share their experiences and research projects with new fellows.
 Students are also given a review of the fellowship requirements, expectations, and an opportunity to ask questions about the fellowship.

-Fellows Workshops and Presentations: Fellows participate throughout the year in on-going research workshops designed to build skills and increase networks.
+Fellows Workshops and Presentations: Fellows participate throughout the year in on-going research workshops designed to build skills and increase professional networks.
 By the end of the academic year, fellows also present their research to the Tufts community at a range of environmental events: department seminars, thesis or dissertation presentations, the Environmental Studies Lunch and Learn, or Tufts Research Days, among others.